The Allegheny Valley School District’s Elementary Student Assistance Program (ESAP) functions throughout the school year at both the Acmetonia

 Most often reading deficiencies make up the majority of elementary students identified for ESAP and/or learning disabiity services.
 Therefore,

-at Acmetonia Primary School, a current method of identification for learning disabilities may be utilized in place of the traditional IQ-achievement
+at Acmetonia Elementary School, a current method of identification for learning disabilities may be utilized in place of the traditional IQ-achievement

 discrepancy model.
 This approach is called Response to Intervention (RTI) and is most commonly employed in the area of reading instruction.